citrus/pinger/README.md

 Usage
 -----

-Here's what I'm aiming for:
+Here's what I'm aiming for in the CLI:

-Daemon:

-    pinger start # Starts the pinger daemon pinger stop  # Stops the pinger daemon

-Domains:

     pinger list          # Lists all domains in pinger's database pinger add DOMAIN    # Add a domain to pinger's database